loganmhb/cliodb/README.md

 Specific features that I've thought about and have ideas on implementing are:

-1. Attribute-level schemas (enforcing that e.g. `person:name` must be
-a string and `person:age` must be a number)

-2. Idents as shorthand for entities -- in Datomic, when you register the `:db/ident` attribute for an entity, you can use that value as a shorthand to refer to the entity.
+1. Idents as shorthand for entities -- in Datomic, when you register the `:db/ident` attribute for an entity, you can use that value as a shorthand to refer to the entity.
 This allows you to define enumerated types, among other things; for example (shown without any schema):